MasonITech/info/README.md

 Hello!
 My name is Mason!
-I started this tech buisseius becuase i know that now more than ever with computers on the rise, people need tech support and IT help!
+I started this tech business because I know that now more than ever with computers on the rise, people need tech support and IT help!
 I do not only tech diagnosis but computer cleaning and building!